sayron2332/AppBookRazorPages/README.md

 build the Project project:
 dotnet build

-and than you can run the project: cd Chapter02 dotnet run
+and than you need to open main project: run the project: cd Chapter02 run the project: dotnet run

 🔑 Admin Login Credentials